 Investing in commercial real estate has become a popular way for people to diversify their portfolios and otherwise hedge against market volatility.
 There are many ways to invest in commercial real estate, both actively and passively.
 Among the ways to invest passively are through a real estate investment trust (REIT) and real estate fund.

-In today’s article, we look at the key differences between REITs and real estate funds to help investors determine which avenue might be best for them.
+In today’s article, we look at the key differences between REITs and real estate funds.
+This way investors, such as yourself, can determine which avenue might be best for you.

 What is a REIT?